 - Look at the chain of custody.
 On the line for that sample location, enter the DATE and TIME you collected the sample.
 Put the label on the sample bottle that matches that sample location.

 - Go to the next sample location and repeat these steps.

 - When you complete sampling, bring all your bottles and the chain of custody form back to one spot.
 Look at your chain of custody form.
 Did you fill in a DATE and a TIME for each sample collected?
 Are all your bottles labeled?
 Do you have a full water sample bottle for each location?

 - Look at the chain of custody form.
+Make sure it is filled out according to this guidance.
 There is a place for you to sign the form.
 Sign the form and put the form in the box.
 NOTE: THIS FORM MUST BE IN THE BOX FOR YOUR SAMPLES TO BE ANALYZED!

 - Take the plastic bag out of the box, put the full bottles in the plastic bag and close the bag.
 Place the bag of bottles in the box.

 - Take the return shipping label out of the box.
 Close the box with tape.
 Stick the return shipping label over the top of the old label.